globulion/slv/Calculations.md

 ```
 * **SolMMM model**
 ```
-slv -cgO -a nma.anh -S --transl coe [can be com and others, see the --help option)
+slv -cgO -a nma.anh -S --transl coe
 ```
+The last case relates to SolMMM centered at COE molecular point **(add reference!)**.
+The other arguments of `--transl` can be `com` (center of mass) and others like weighted
+center between two atoms.
+For further referene see the `--help` option.

 ## 2.1.2 Making contracted models